 Media Player Classic - Home Cinema (MPC-HC) is a pretty nice media player.
-Though it doesn't support a wide range of video formats/MIME types like bigger media players (such as VLC) do, it does support a variety of media formats.
+Though it doesn't support a wide range of video formats/MIME types like bigger media players (such as VLC), it does support various media formats.
 "Media Player Classic Cannot render file" error is thrown when Media Player Classic encounters a video format it doesn't recognize or one it cannot play/handle.
 While this error may be from the MPC-HC software itself, it could also be that your video file is corrupt.
 If the cause of the error is from MPC, it might have been from a tiny misconfiguration or improper installation –which can be easily fixed from within the software.
 However, the fault can also lie with/in the video file itself.

-In the article, you'll learn the various cause of this error; the way forward for fixing the error, and alternatives to Media Player Classic too of course!
+In the article, you'll learn the various cause of this error, the way forward for fixing the error, and alternatives to Media Player Classic, too, of course!

-Here are the major reasons why Media Player Classic and other players wouldn't open your media file;
+Here are the major reasons why Media Player Classic and other players wouldn't open your media file:

 Most media players, for example, on the Windows Operating System, come with an installer.
 Software applications implement this measure to prevent future difficulties that could be faced by their esteemed users/customers.
 During installation, various configurations are made and paths set.
 If the software misses this, then you're bound to run into issues.

-Fix?
-Yes.
-You should try uninstalling and reinstalling the media player.
+It would help if you tried uninstalling and reinstalling the media player.
 Maybe the software will get it right on your next installation.

 When you encounter this error, at first, it is almost not obvious that your media file is corrupt.
 Especially if you discover that other media files play the same 'corrupt' file.
 But file corruption is the top cause of media player errors.

 Fix?
 Um...
 Yes.
-This one is kind of tricky as some malware/virus could be a real pain in the butt.
+This one is tricky as some malware/virus could be a real pain in the butt.
 So, apart from using good antivirus software to scan your device, you should also consider updating your operating system's software.
 Make this a habit.

-Step 1: Launch Recoverit Video Repair.
+Step 1: Download and Launch the Video Repair Software.

-Step 2: Next, open the location of the corrupt video file, and then you drag the video from the location and paste it on the space provided.
+Step 2: Next, open the location of the corrupt video file, and then drag the video from the location and paste it on the space provided.